benie254/react-starter-kit/README.md

 - The `src` directory contains the project's source code, including components and styles, among other files.
   - The `assets` subdirectory contains static resources like images and icons.
   - The `components` subdirectory contains reusable components that can be shared across the application.

+### Necessary Updates

+This app creates a foundation from which you can build the rest of your application.
+Feel free to open the following files/directories and edit/update them to align with your project.

+- `./index.html`
+- `./public/`
+- `./src/assets/`
+- `./src/components/`
+- `./src/components/Home.tsx`
+- `./src/App.tsx`
+- `./src/main.tsx`
+- `./README.md`
+- `../README.md`

+Be sure to checkout contents of the `./package.json` file.

+- If you want to retain all the installed dependencies in this file, you may leave it as it is.
+- If you want to remove a particular dependency from the project, highlight that dependency and delete it (along with the comma at the end of the line).

+### Optional Updates

+This app sets a foundation for the creation and use of:

+- Services in `./src/services/`.

+**NOTE**:

+- If your project will require services, you can use the `services` directory in `./src/`.
+- If your project **does not** require services, you can delete the `services` directory in `./src/`.

 ## Setup